 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Tel Aviv is a vibrant modern city that is best known for its sun-drenched beaches, pumping nightclubs, designer shopping, crowded street markets and high culture.
 What it lacks in antiquities, Tel Aviv makes up for in commerce.
-One third of Israel's population have made this bustling metropolis home.
+One third of Israel's population has made this bustling metropolis home.

 Over weekends, residents from nearby towns head to Tel Aviv looking for entertainment and relaxation and city-slickers spill out onto the city's beaches to soak up the Mediterranean sun.
 The diversity of the population is reflected in the architectural variations and influences, such as the Yemenite Quarter and the Vodka cafes of Allenby Street.
 Tel Aviv also provides an ideal base from which to explore other parts of Israel, including Jaffa, the Galilee area and Caesarea.